[ Printer Friendly Version ] [ Report Abuse ]

 A few strands of her white-blonde hair fell into her face, windswept from standing outside on the porch for a second too long.
 She brushed them behind her ear; where the rest of her hair fell into a plait that tracked down her back, between her shoulder blades.

-She had just Apparated from King's Cross Station, alone, as arranged by her mother, and was expecting to at least be greeted by a house-elf upon her return.
+She had just Apparated from King's Cross Station, alone, as arranged by her mum, and was expecting to at least be greeted by their house-elf upon her return.

-Yet all that greeted her, as she dropped her expensive luggage down on the marble floor, was silence.
+Yet all that greeted her, as she dropped her expensive Italian leather luggage down on the marble floor, was silence.
 Not a single house-elf came to take the dark cloak from her shoulders or to claim her luggage.
-Nor did Fanny, her and her mother's personal house-elf, come to coax her into her bed because of the long distance Apparation.
+Nor did Fanny, her and her mum's personal house-elf, come to coax her into her bed because of the long distance Apparation.

 But that was not the most upsetting thing about the abandoned entryway.

-What caused Illyana to frown in confusion and disappointment was the fact that she was not currently being swept up in her mother's arms, the person she most admired in the world.
-The only person she could trust.
+What caused Illyana to frown was the fact that she was not currently being swept up in her mum's arms, the person she most admired in the world.
+The only person she trusted.

-Her mother had always welcomed her home, no matter what.
-From the way her mum's letter sounded, Illyana had assumed that she would have been more than ready and anxious to greet and shelter Illyana.
-The fact that her mum's warm embrace was not surrounding her at this very moment left Illyana with an unpleasant and eerie sensation that she could not place.
+Her mum had always welcomed her home, no matter what.
+From the way her mum's letter sounded, Illyana had assumed that she would have been more than ready and anxious to greet and shelter Illyana from witnessing her Headmaster's death.
+That her mum's warm embrace was not surrounding her at this very moment left Illyana with an unpleasant and eerie sensation that she could not place.

 She took her first tentative step into the rest of the home, looking for any sign of life within its walls.

-Leaving her luggage behind her, she took her small strides further down the hall.
-Walking along the brightly illuminated corridor, she hardly glimpsed at the many family portraits that lined the walls as she passed them by.
+Leaving her luggage behind, she went further down the hall.
+Walking along the brightly illuminated corridor, she ignored the family portraits that lined the walls.
 For the faces were far too familiar and Illyana was too confused to care that her family members of the past and present were observing her.

-Seeing the dim light filtering in from the parlor, as she neared the end of the hall, she thought she might see her mum napping on the couch.
+Seeing light filter in from the parlor, as she neared the end of the hall, she thought she might see her mum napping on the couch.
 Or maybe she was preoccupied with a guest or sitting outside with her garden, reading or tending to her plants and vegetables.

 If any of those were to be the case, then Illyana knew that was the reason she was not welcomed home, because her mum was distracted.
 Even though this inclination did not explain Fanny's missing presence, Illyana took comfort in the vision of her mum happily reading or in a peaceful slumber on the couches.

-As the hall came to an end, splitting with the locked den of her father's to her left and the parlor to her right, she immediately knew that she had been wrong.
+As the hall came to an end, splitting with the locked den of her father's to her left and the parlor to her right, she realized that she had been wrong.
 She heard nothing; no guest nor her mum's voice.
 Or any light snoring for that matter.

 Only ashes from past fires remained.